Psychology for intelligent people

 French State Doctor ès Letters and Human Sciences

-Dr. Mannoni was a leading Member of the Freudian School in times of its founder Dr. Jacques Lacan.
-Dr Mannoni was invited by Donald Winnicott and Ronald David Laing to work with them in London when she was in her earlies twenties and they have established a life long friendship.
-She was an eminent member of the International Psychoanalytical Association.
+Dr. Maud Mannoni was a leading Member of the Freudian School in times of its founder Dr. Jacques Lacan.
+Dr Maud Mannoni was invited by Donald Winnicott and Ronald David Laing to work with them in London when she was only in her earlies twenties; they established a life long friendship.

 [In the photos: Dr. Maud Mannoni at her private consultation room in Paris; below Dr Donald Winnicott with a child and Ronald David Laing]